Ashirdavid/CS207/README.md

 [pic2]: https://github.com/Ashirdavid/CS207/blob/master/img/Project_schem.jpg "Logo Title Text 2"

-It should be noted however that the adafruit microphone has to be soldered on to connectors in order for it to be used.
+It should be noted however that the adafruit microphone has to be soldered on to connectors in order for it to be used on a breadboard (Other microphones might not require this).

 ## Firmware Installation ##